a740g/Alien-Alley-64/README.md

 ![Screenshot](screenshots/screenshot2.png)
 ![Screenshot](screenshots/screenshot3.png)

-This is a [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe) conversion of the Alien Alley game that came with the book [PC Game Programming Explorer](http://www.droberts.com/pcgpex/pcgpex.htm) by Dave Roberts.
+This is a [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe) source port of the Alien Alley game that came with the book [PC Game Programming Explorer](http://www.droberts.com/pcgpex/pcgpex.htm) by Dave Roberts.

-Yes, I converted the code again!
-This time from [FreeBASIC](https://github.com/freebasic/fbc) to [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe).
+Actually, this is a source port of a source port!
+From [FreeBASIC](https://github.com/freebasic/fbc) to [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe).

 My FreeBASIC port can be found [here](https://github.com/a740g/AlienAlleyQB64/tree/648fe7202157055c1658c12fbf476dcc5c445fcb).